Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 ----

-Instead of using a uniform λ estimated from the whole genome, MACS uses a dynamic parameter, λlocal, defined for each candidate peak.
+Instead of using a uniform λ (λBG) estimated from the whole genome, MACS uses a dynamic parameter, λlocal, defined for each candidate peak.

 The lambda parameter is estimated from the **control sample** and is deduced by **taking the maximum value across various window sizes: λlocal = max(λBG, λ1k, λ5k, λ10k).**